localstack/localstack-blog.github.io/content/2022-02-07-localstack-cockpit/index.md

 ## What's next?

-We’re excited to share the beta version of LocalStack Cockpit with you, while we work on iterating further, adding new features, fixing bugs and helping your LocalStack workflow become as seamless as possible.
+We’re excited to share the preview version of LocalStack Cockpit with you, while we work on iterating further, adding new features, fixing bugs and helping your LocalStack workflow become as seamless as possible.
 We are planning to extend the functionality over the initial version, over the next couple of months - stay tuned!

 You can read more about our product on the LocalStack Cockpit product page and send us your bug reports, feature requests and your general feedback on our [GitHub repository](https://github.com/localstack/cockpit/issues).
 We’re looking forward to getting your feedback!